 If a family is not satisfied, they should contact the Child Care Aware of NH Program Manager immediately.
 Dee Dee Thurber, Program Manager 88 Temple Street, Nashua, NH 03060 (603) 578-1386, ext.
-2530 or 1-855-393-1731 dthurber@snhs.org
+2530 or 1-855-393-1731 dthurber@caphr.org

-The Program Manager will discuss the complaint with personnel and issue disciplinary action, as she/he deems appropriate.
+The Program Manager will discuss the complaint with personnel and issue disciplinary action, as she deems appropriate.

-\Confidentiality Information- Any information shared with Child Care Aware of NH will be kept confidential.
+Confidentiality Information- Any information shared with Child Care Aware of NH will be kept confidential.
 We do not sell or distribute it in any way.
 Family database information will be available to the NH DHHS Bureau of Child Development and Head Start Collaboration and will be used by Child Care Aware of NH Staff for the purpose of assisting families in their search for child care.
 The information may be used in statistical or anecdotal form to advocate on behalf of children, families, and child care.
 Staff are prohibited from the disclosure of any individualized information regarding families or children without a release of information form signed by the parent.

-Child Care Aware of New Hampshire is a Child Care Resource and Referral Program of Southern New Hampshire Services.
-The preparation of this document was financed under a Contract with the State of New Hampshire, Department of Health and Human Services, Division of Economic and Housing Stability, Bureau of Child Development and Head Start Collaboration with funds provided in part by the State of New Hampshire and the US Department of Health and Human Services.
+Child Care Aware of New Hampshire is a statewide Child Care Resource and Referral Program of Community Action Partnership Hillsborough and Rockingham Counties.
+The preparation of this document was financed under a Contract with the State of New Hampshire, Department of Health and Human Services, with funds provided in part by the State of New Hampshire and/or such other funding sources as were available or required, e.g., the United States Department of Health and Human Services.